Sick of the '9-5,' Backstabbing Colleagues & a Dead End Career — Or — Even the Vicious Cycle of 'Work, work, work... Until You Die?'

 It became a Singapore Straits Times Best Seller, and it got featured in Me and My Money in the Sunday Times.

 How Planning For Early Retirement Changed my Life

-You’re probably here because you’re think of your future.
+You’re probably here because you’re thinking of your future.
 Your retirement.

 You see, if you’re like me, once a corporate 9-6 guy who worked in a dead end IT job, who slogged away for hours in front of the computer, you can’t help but imagining what the rest of your life would be.

 You’re also probably someone who got sold the Singaporean dream: study hard, work hard, get a good job.